reidpr/quac/doc-src/pipeline.rst

   * :samp:`2012/`

-    * :samp:`2012-04/` --- Article access counts ("pageviews") of intervals
+    * :samp:`2012-04/` --- Article access counts ("pageviews" or "pagecounts")
-      ending in April 2012.
-Each month gets its own subdirectory.
+      of intervals ending in April 2012.

       * :samp:`pagecounts-20120428-130001.gz` --- Number of times each URL was
         served during 12:00:00 through 12:59:59 on April 28.